YoungDogg/Udemy-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/day_28/DEV_NOTES.md

   - [x] reset
     - [x] if pressed reset, make button stop
 - [ ] routine: work and break
-  - [ ] change main, and countdown classes compatible with this routine
+  - [ ] change countdown, pomocycle, and main classes compatible with this routine
-    - [ ] countdown class
+    - [x] countdown class
-      - [ ] divide above with start, stop, and reset into different classes
+      - [x] divide above with start, stop, and reset into different classes
+    - [x] pomocycle
     - [ ] main class
   - [ ] when the process finished both start and reset button reset the process
     - [ ] when reset pressed, make the routine reset too